 Our English as a Second Language program helps non-native speakers improve their proficiency in reading, writing, speaking, and listening.
 A variety of instructional methods meet each student’s learning needs in one of four levels: beginning, pre-intermediate, intermediate, and advanced.
 Students are placed in courses based on their TOEFL Junior test results.

-Beginners concentrate on communicative competence, basic grammar and writing skills.
-The advanced course focuses on developing more sophisticated language skills through a variety of oral, writing, and reading assignments.
-There is a focus on skills needed for success on the TOEFL test and a cultural component is also included in the coursework.
+Beginners concentrate on communicative competence, basic grammar, and writing skills.
+The advanced course develops more sophisticated language skills through a variety of speaking, writing, and reading assignments.
+It also focuses on skills needed for success on the TOEFL test and offers a cultural component.

-Students in beginner and pre-intermediate levels take ESL science and history courses to further support their English development and prepare them to mainstream into classes with native speakers.
-Students in the intermediate and advanced levels are mainstreamed into the regular curriculum in all other areas so that they may qualify for an accredited high school diploma.
-The intention is to immerse the students in the English language and American culture and to prepare them for academic and social success at The Phelps School and at an American college or university.
-Exemption from the ESL program is determined by the Phelps Academic Council and the student’s placement scores.
+Beginner and pre-intermediate students take ESL science and history courses that help prepare them for mainstreaming into classes with native speakers.
+Intermediate and advanced students are mainstreamed into the regular curriculum in all other areas, allowing them to earn an accredited high school diploma.
+Immersion in the English language and in American culture prepares students for academic and social success in higher education in the U.S. Their eventual exemption from the ESL program is based upon their classroom performance and their placement scores, as determined by the school’s academic administration.